statisticsnorway/react-reference-app/README.md

 * Dependency manager [Yarn](https://yarnpkg.com/en/) (Use Stable version)

 Use `yarn create react-app my-app` when creating new applications (almost everything is then setup for you).
 Replace `my-app` with the name of your application.
-Delete the contents of `/src` and start coding!

 * Use [standardJS](https://standardjs.com/) for code formatting ([find your text editor plugin](https://standardjs.com/#are-there-text-editor-plugins))